OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

-4. Verify the Deploy-TelemetryAgent.ps1 script is in the GPO startup folder.
+4. To verify the Deploy-TelemetryAgent.ps1 script is in the GPO startup folder:

           1. Open Group Policy Management
           2. Right click the newly created GPO and choose Edit.